estebanz10/estebanz10/README.md

 By Email or LinkedIn are the best ways to reach me as I do check those regularly for any incoming updates

 Fun Facts:
-- I am a very extroverted individual
+- Very extroverted individual
-- I am a big advocator for remaining active, as it improves brain functionality
+- Big advocator for remaining active, as it improves brain functionality
 - Very eager about learning ANYTHING
-- I am the proud father of 3 cats
+- Proud father of 3 cats